AVAILABLE NOW!

 Key proposed projects include:

-• Upgraded band rooms to better serve middle and high school music programs.
+Improved fine arts spaces to better serve middle and high school music programs and arts.

 This proposal builds on the success of the 2020 bond, which revitalized our elementary school learning environments, aiming to bring equitable improvements to all grade levels.